-The following summation of the "control share" law is taken directly from this Court's January 22, 2003 Order.
-Chapter 7B of the Michigan Business Corporation Act, MCL 450.1790(24), ET SEQ (commonly referred to as the "Control Share Acquisitions Act," hereinafter the "Control Share Act" or "Act") has been defined as an anti-takeover statute which "regulates the accumulation of significant voting power in Michigan corporations by acquirers."
-ATLANTIS GROUP, INC V ALIZAC PARTNERS, 1991 U.S. Dist Lexis 12106 at 10 (W.D.
+The Control Share Act has been defined as an anti-takeover statute which "regulates the accumulation of significant voting power in Michigan corporations by ${\sf S}$ acquirers."
+ATLANTIS GROUP, INC V ALIZAC PARTNERS, 1991 U.S. Dist Lexis 12106 at\10 (W.D.
 Mich.
 Aug 27, 1991).
 Shares acquired by an individual or group that results in voting power that falls within any one of three ranges are called "control shares":